 • Nasal congestion and snot.

-• Lachrymation and redness of the eyes.
+• Watery eyes and redness of the eyes.

-• Cough and hoarseness of the voice.
+• Cough and hoarseness.

-• Bronchospasm and choking.
+• Bronchospasm and suffocation.

 Additional diagnostics

-1. General analysis of blood and urine.
+1. General blood and urine analysis.

 2. Nasopharyngeal swab (microscopy, bacterial culture, PCR).